smallbasic/smallbasic.github.io/_build/pages/vade_control.markdown

 You have basically two options to catch errors this way:

-Firstly, as shown above, you may provide *several* -phrases.[^5] In this case, , and so on must be string expressions.
-Once an error is raised, these string expressions are compared to the error message associated with the error, and the first section which matches the error message will be executed,[^6] whereupon the section will be left and the &raquo;regular&laquo; surrounding code will be resumed.
-If none of the expressions matches, program execution is resumed after , too.
+Firstly, as shown above, you may provide *several* `catch`-phrases.[^5] In this case, `error1`, `error2` and so on must be string expressions.
+Once an error is raised, these string expressions are compared to the error message associated with the error, and the first `catch` section which matches the error message will be executed,[^6] whereupon the `try ... catch` section will be left and the `regular` surrounding code will be resumed.
+If none of the `catch` expressions matches, program execution is resumed after `end try`, too.

-Your second option is to provide only a *single* .
-In this case, must be a simple string variable, and the current error string will be assigned to this variable (provided any error occured at all).
-The corresponding section will then be executed, regardless of the exact nature of the error.
+Your second option is to provide only a *single* `catch`.
+In this case, `error1` must be a simple string variable, and the current error string will be assigned to this variable (provided any error occured at all).
+The corresponding `catch` section will then be executed, regardless of the exact nature of the error.

-The second option is thus preferable if you either want to have a simple &raquo;catch all&laquo; which will deal with any imaginable error in a single sweep, or, at the other extreme, if the error conditions you expect to encounter are so confusing that you'd rather dedicate some more sophisticated code to them than simple string comparisons against the error messages.
+The second option is thus preferable if you either want to have a simple `catch all` which will deal with any imaginable error in a single sweep, or, at the other extreme, if the error conditions you expect to encounter are so confusing that you'd rather dedicate some more sophisticated code to them than simple string comparisons against the error messages.

-If no error is caused in the error-generating section, then none of the sections are executed.
-Errors raised outside the section can't be evaluated inside it.
+If no error is caused in the error-generating section, then none of the `catch` sections are executed.
+Errors raised outside the `try ... catch` section can't be evaluated inside it.
 (The will have caused your program to halt already.)

-If no error occured, but you feel facetious, you can use **to create any desired error**.
+If no error occured, but you feel facetious, you can use **`throw` to create any desired error**.
 The syntax is simply --

     throw my_err

-with the parameter being the error string.
-(Outside of a block, will cause the program to abort.)
+with the parameter `my_err` being the error string.
+(Outside of a `catch ... try` block, `throw` will cause the program to abort.)

 [^1]: *He either fears his fate too much\
     Or his deserts are small\